 Most women didn’t rely on husbands for emotional support and their sexual desires weren’t even acknowledged.
 Men spent days and nights with male bosses and co-workers.
 They didn’t have to rely on their wives to meet their sexual needs and their emotional longings weren’t acknowledged.

 The Evolution of Relationships

-While most women I know (not to mention most men!) wouldn’t go back to that old, oppressive system for all the chocolate in Belgium, we’re still blindly fumbling our way out of the cave, even 50 years later.
+Not many people I know would go back to that oppressive system.
+However, we’re still blindly fumbling our way out of the cave, even 50 years later.
 Today’s couples watched their parents and grandparents play out those predictable scenes, and really have no role models for a 21st century, egalitarian relationship.
 We know we want equal partnerships, but what exactly does that mean?

 We want our partners to be our best friends, fulfill our sexual fantasies, support our dreams, share our financial burdens, and accept our flaws.
 Sure, the divorce rate hovers around 50%, but given all that pressure, isn’t it remarkable how many couples do hold it together?
 Couples of all persuasions, no longer forced to stay in unhappy relationships, are compelled to wrestle with myriad questions day-in and day-out, the answers to which are individually demarcated and personal, and designed by each couple from scratch.

 So what are the secrets of successful couples of today?
 And why are relationships so difficult?
 When couples don’t intentionally think through some of these issues, confusion, anger and resentment often take over.
 Operating unwittingly from an old family playbook, partners push to assert their version as the right version.
 So it’s worth the time, effort, and the struggle to shed light on and work through these questions:

 - How do I influence another person without resorting to bullying, manipulation or withdrawal?

 - Is it ever possible to make decisions jointly?